Being a Testimony

 By this time we had made friends online with others who had also heard God call them out of the church.
 They too, had also suffered the consequences.
 Strangely enough, none of them lived in our own country, they were all in the USA.
 We made our first trip to the States to meet some of these friends in 1999.
 We also set up the Unveiling website the same year in order to share some of the things that God had been showing us.

 Two years later, when again on a visit to the USA, a friend showed us a couple of books by a British author who had written many books between 1925 and his death in 1971: Theodore Austin-Sparks.
 We hadn’t ever heard of him.
 After skimming through the books, I knew we just had to get them to read, as so much of what was written in them was exactly what God Himself had been teaching and showing us.
+The messages confirmed and expanded on what Father was saying to us.
 It turned out that some of his books were available readily and for free.
 Upon receiving them, I devoured them!
 We had looked online for books by this author when we had first heard of him.
 However, we had found virtually nothing online.
-We felt that putting his messages onto a website was something that God was calling us to do.
-There were too many of his books to put on the Unveiling website, so we set up a separate website dedicated to his writings.
+We felt that putting his messages onto a website was something that God was calling us to do, so we set up a separate website dedicated to his writings.

 We had no idea how large this website would get, God in His wisdom prevented us from knowing that or we might never have started it! :- ) This website www.austin-sparks.net now contains an online library of messages by T. Austin-Sparks and is available in several languages.
 Although the website takes a lot of my time, it has not felt like “work” at all because the messages are so full of the Life and Light of God that they are a delight to work with!
 In the “Other Authors” section of Unveiling you will find a few messages from some of the authors who featured in Mr Austin-Sparks’ magazine, “A Witness and A Testimony”.